ethereum-oasis-op/baseline/docs/baseline-basics/glossary.md

 ### Workgroup

-A set of Parties \(defined in the orgRegistry\) when a Registrar factory smart contract is called to start a Workflow.
+A set of Parties \(defined in the OrgRegistry\) when a Registrar factory smart contract is called to start a Workflow.

 ### Workflow